ThomasTorres2024/Obsidian-Notes/Machine Learning/Machine Learning/Algorithms/Clustering/K-means.md

 ![[Pasted image 20250917171747.png]]

 As $k\to\infty$, our centroids will tend to look more and more like our actual points, and eventually we get a distance of $0$ there, but that is completely useless.
+We are looking for the point of diminishing returns.
+We are looking for a "kink", a point at which we have a concavity change.